FarshadGhanbari/nestable-nodrag/README.md

 This is a Fork for my own usage, with custom elements.
 If you encounter any problems with this code, please refer to the Original one by David Bushell or the Fork by ozdemirburak.

+changes: no-drag css class now can be added to the handler.
+         dragEnd event added.
+Used snipets from BeFiveINFO.

 ========